DavidGJ4/611421420-LLM-Lab2/run_output.md

 │                                                                                                                      │
 │  Final Answer:                                                                                                       │
 │  ```                                                                                                                 │
-│  Thought: I need to find out if _BcWyKQL16ndpBdggh2kNA_ has a bias in their star ratings.
-To do this, I will use     │ │  the `search_a_jsons_content` tool with appropriate arguments and search for all reviews by                          │ │  _BcWyKQL16ndpBdggh2kNA_.                                                                                            │ │  ```                                                                                                                 │ │  Action:                                                                                                             │
-│  ```json                                                                                                             │
-│  {                                                                                                                   │
-│    "action": "search_a_jsons_content",                                                                               │
+│  Action: search_a_jsons_content                                                                                      │
-│    "action_input": {                                                                                                 │
+│  Input: {                                                                                                            │
-│      "search_query": "_BcWyKQL16ndpBdggh2kNA's star ratings only",                                                   │
+│    "search_query": "_BcWyKQL16ndpBdggh2kNA",                                                                         │
 │    "json_path": "data/review_subset.json"                                                                            │
 │  }                                                                                                                   │
-│  }                                                                                                                   │
-│  ```                                                                                                                 │
 │                                                                                                                      │
-╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│  Begin!
+The success of this analysis is crucial for the upcoming marketing strategy meeting, proceed with precision  │ │  and thoroughness in your search to provide a comprehensive statistical summary report on _BcWyKQL16ndpBdggh2kNA_'s  │ │  rating distribution.
+Ensure that all necessary information from 'review_subset.json' is gathered for the final      │ │  answer without making up tools or steps not listed here:                                                            │ │  ```                                                                                                                 │ │                                                                                                                      │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯